 Patients with bleeding gums sometimes stop brushing and flossing their teeth.
-Unfortunately, poor oral hygiene only worsens the underlying problem.
+Unfortunately, the stopping of oral hygiene practices will only worsen the underlying problem.
 As such, patients must continue brushing their teeth twice daily, even if they are experiencing gum bleeding.
 Use a soft-bristled brush and apply gentle pressure.
 Afterward, floss carefully to remove any debris that might be stuck in the gums.

 Our team may also recommend a specially formulated mouthwash or a saltwater rinse.
 These treatments help clear up the infection and shrink swollen gums.
 Oral rinses also flush away debris and help prevent plaque buildup.
 Preventing plaque is an essential step in the gum-disease treatment process.

 “Preventing plaque is an important step in the gum-disease treatment process.”

 Good dental hygiene can reduce gum bleeding.
 During each office visit, our team demonstrates brushing and flossing techniques.
 We can also provide advice on mouthwashes and rinses, which may reduce bleeding and gum disease, though individual treatment plans may vary.
 Our team will let each patient know how to care for their gums — even after they return home.

 Bleeding gums can signify an underlying health problem.
 If you notice that your gums are inflamed, contact our dentist right away.
 Our dentist can examine your gums and determine the source of the problem.

 Bleeding gums are usually a sign of gingivitis.
 Gingivitis develops when plaque and bacteria become trapped against the gum line.
 Bleeding gums can also result from:

 Our dental team can provide an in-depth exam to determine the cause of your symptoms.
 We can also provide treatment that can get rid of plaque and destroy the bacteria.